Stryfe: Fictional character biography

-In 3806, the New Canaanites take full control of the planet, but Stryfe manages to travel back in time two-thousand years.
+In 3806, the New Canaanites take full control of the planet, but Stryfe manages to travel back in time 2000 years.
 He forms a mutant terrorist group, the Mutant Liberation Front (MLF), alongside many powerful mutants including Tamara Kurtz.
 Stryfe orders his Mutant Liberation Front to capture Rusty Collins and Skids.
-In Japan, he fights Cable and clashes with the New Mutants, who thwart his attempt to poison the water supplies of major cities.
-Stryfe abandons his Antarctic Mutant Liberation Front base during an invasion by X-Force (a team composed of Cable and several former New Mutants).
+In Japan, he fights Cable and clashes with the New Mutants who thwart his attempt to poison the water supplies of major cities.
+Stryfe abandons the Antarctic Mutant Liberation Front base during an invasion by X-Force (a team composed of Cable and several former New Mutants).
 Stryfe then has the Mutant Liberation Front free the captive mutants Hairbag and Slab, and turns them over to Mister Sinister before ordering an MLF attack on a clinic.
 He also confronts and defeats Kane, and eventually declares his enmity for Apocalypse.
-Stryfe later battles Cable, who learns that Stryfe is actually his double.
-Stryfe sows chaos in the ranks of the X-Men, posing as Cable and shooting Professor X with an infected bullet, and taking Cyclops and Jean Grey captive.
+Stryfe later battles Cable who learns that Stryfe is actually his double.
+Stryfe sows chaos in the ranks of the X-Men, posing as Cable and shooting Professor X with an infected bullet, and taking Cyclops and Jean captive.
 He bests the Dark Riders and Apocalypse, making him leader of the Dark Riders.
-As a final insurance, Stryfe gives Mister Sinister a canister that he claims holds genetic material from two-thousand years worth of Summers's descendants; in truth, it holds the deadly Legacy Virus.
+As a final insurance, Stryfe gives Mister Sinister a canister that he claims holds genetic material from two-thousand years worth of the Summers bloodline; in truth, it holds the deadly Legacy Virus.
 Stryfe battles Cable until the latter opens a temporal rift by detonating a self-destruct system, destroying his body.
-Stryfe's consciousness, however, enters Cable's mind, in which he stays until he voluntarily leaves.
+Stryfe's consciousness enters Cable's mind, in which he stays until he voluntarily leaves.

 While physically dead, Stryfe attempts to return to life through the body of Warpath.
 However, his attempt is avoided by the arrival of X-Force and Warpath is sent back to the living by Blackheart.

 By unknown means, Stryfe revives and attempts to subjugate Latveria.
 Stryfe is opposed by Cable and Nate Grey, and at first beats them easily, even going as far as to siphon off all of Nate's power.
 Madelyne Pryor appears to join forces with Stryfe, but secretly steals the psionic energy from Stryfe and gives it back to Nate.
-Nate, Madelyne, and Cable join forces to defeat Stryfe.
+Madelyne, Nate and Cable join forces to defeat Stryfe.

 Stryfe reappears, controlling the activation sequence for the Prime Sentinels.
-He uses them to hunt down Lady Deathstrike, who holds the complete codes for all the Sentinels in her cybernetic systems.
-Deathstrike is forced to turn to the X-Men, and together they defeat Stryfe, who teleports away.
+He uses them to hunt down Lady Deathstrike who holds the complete codes for all the Sentinels via cybernetic systems.
+Lady Deathstrike is forced to turn to the X-Men, and together they defeat Stryfe who teleports away.